MainfluxLabs/mainflux-fiware/README.md

 These components are packaged and deployed in a set of Docker containers maintained by Mainflux team, with images uploaded to [Mainflux Docker Hub page](https://hub.docker.com/u/mainflux/).

-Docker composition is that constitues Mainflux IoT infrastructure is defined in the [`docker-compose.yml`](https://github.com/Mainflux/mainflux-fiware/blob/master/docker-compose.yml).
+Docker composition that constitues Mainflux IoT infrastructure is defined in the [`docker-compose.yml`](https://github.com/Mainflux/mainflux-fiware/blob/master/docker-compose.yml).

 ### Deployment
 Deployment of Mainflux IoT Cloud is super-easy: